Skip to content

 The file-based event store is useful if you have a set of events that represent a certain scenario and would like to create a test that verifies that the domain handles it correctly.

-To use the file-based event store, simply invoke .UseFilesEventStore("...") with the path containing the files.
+To use the file-based event store, simply provide an implementation of IFilesEventStoreConfiguration to the .UseFilesEventPersistence(...) method.

 1